Tailor Man — User Manual

 1. Go to Inventory → click Add Item.

-2. Enter item name, unit (metres, kg, pieces), and opening stock quantity.
+2. Enter item name, category, unit (metres, kg, pieces), and opening stock quantity.

 3. Set a reorder level — you'll see a low-stock warning when stock drops below this.